 Fall is here and it's time to start thinking about autumn weekend getaways and West Coast fall road trip ideas.
-Looking for a place to go leaf peeping?
-You don't need to travel to New England -- fall colors are right in our backyard.
+Looking for a place to go leaf-peeping?
+You don't need to travel to New England—fall colors abound in the northern parts of the Sunshine State.
 Here are five of the best fall colors destinations within a short drive from San Jose, California.

 You'll find the best autumn colors when the weather is cool and dry, but before the temperatures start to freeze.
 In all cases, pay attention to the weather and contact the destinations for updates on the current color conditions.
 An unexpected fall frost may cause leaves to drop sooner than you expect.